Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 We extract several lessons from \autoref{fig:example}.
 First, we find that an encounter with the chaotic manifold typically occurs with frequency \(\order{\vert\delta\vert}\).
 In \figref{fig:example}{a}, this occurs near \(t \approx 2\vert\delta\vert^{-1}\), where $\eta$ approaches zero. \figref{fig:example}{b} shows that \(\tau_0\) indeed undergoes a rapid jump when \(\eta\approx 0\). \figref{fig:example}{c} shows the separation between two initially nearby trajectories, which exhibit a rapid divergence again when \(\eta \approx 0\).
 To quantify the separation, we use both the Euclidean distance in spin coordinates (blue) and the difference of the corresponding integrals of motion (yellow).
 Notably, the distance in $\tau_0$ increases by several orders of magnitude when $\eta$ approaches zero.
 The separation of the angles $\alpha$ also rapidly increases (shown in red), on top of a slow, steady drift in the quasi-integrable regime.
 The acquired difference in $\tau_0$ leads to a faster separation in $\alpha$ after the encounter.

-To conclude, we summarize the interplay between the two dynamical regimes as illustrated in the cartoon in \figref{fig:time_scales}{b}.
-In the quasi-integrable regime, trajectories closely follow the underlying superintegrable trajectories, giving rise to nearly-closed one-dimensional orbits that are traversed on timescales of order $J^{-1}$.
+To conclude, we return to \figref{fig:time_scales}{b}.
+In the quasi-integrable regime, trajectories closely follow the $\delta = 0$ regular trajectories, giving rise to nearly-closed one-dimensional orbits that are traversed on timescales of order $J^{-1}$.
 The integrals of motion experience a slow linear drift with speed proportional to $\vert\delta\vert$, resulting in a helical motion: displacement along the orthogonal directions (spanned by the quasi-conserved quantities) proceeds at a rate proportional to $\delta$, while the circular motion persists at a characteristic frequency set by $J$.
-Upon approaching the chaotic manifold, the system exhibits strong divergence of nearby trajectories in all phase-space directions and rapid changes in the integrals.
+Upon approaching the chaotic manifold, the system exhibits strong divergence of nearby trajectories in all phase-space directions and rapid changes in the integrals of motion.